eurostat/eurostat-map.js/docs/README.md

 -- run "npm run build-prod"
  This will use the configuration in webpack.config.prod.js to build a minified development bundle without source maps and place it in the /build folder as eurostatmap.min.js

+### Testing

+To run tests, use "npm test".
+This will execute eurostatmap.test.js using jest.
+Jest will execute the code in this file using a headless chrome upon test.html.